-Required Element 2.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: All Programs: All Programs: Most recently A program evaluation plan must be documented, reviewed annually, updated as needed with changes reviewed Program Minutes from Mission Evaluation Plan listing noted and must include the following components: planning meetings • Provide the mission statements for: entries for the history a.
+Required Element 2.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: A program evaluation plan must be documented, reviewed annually, updated as needed with changes noted and must include the following components: a.
 The program mission.
-The program mission must be specific to the program, distinguishes it from or other the institution of annual review, other programs in the sponsoring organization(s) and be compatible with the mission statement or documentation the college and/or department in which the program mission, discussing philosophy of the sponsoring organization(s). program resides, and goals and objectives, development of b.
-The program goals.
-The program must have at least two goals focused on program outcomes for the program, itself the data to be mission, goals Explain how the mission supports the program's graduates that are consistent with the program's mission. collected for all objectives and c.
+The program mission must be specific to the program, distinguishes it from other programs in the sponsoring organization(s) and be compatible with the mission statement or philosophy of the sponsoring organization(s). b.
 The program objectives.
-The program objectives must measure the full intent of the mission and intent to prepare students for nutrition and program goals and review of program dietetics practice and careers. goals and are used to evaluate achievement of each program goal. objectives, groups evaluation plan.
-Discuss the compatibility of the program's 1.
-The program must align the following ACEND-required objectives with their program goals and from which data will Historical data used mission statement with the sponsoring demonstrate that the program is operating in the interest of students and the public.
-The be collected. to determine target organization. program must set reasonable target measures when the targets are not specified.
-Required methods used to measures. objectives must be evaluated annually using an average of data from the previous three years: Goals collect data, Program Completion: "At least 80% of students complete program requirements within State your program goals. individuals \\\\ (150% of planned program length)".
-Discuss how the goals support the program's responsible for data Graduate Employment: "Of graduates who seek employment, at least percent are collection and the mission. employed in nutrition and dietetics or related fields within 12 months of graduation". timeline for data Note: Provide program goals that are well constructed Graduate Performance on Registration Exam: collection (use and generally stated in terms of the impact of the 1.
-"At least \\\\ percent of program graduates take the CDR credentialing exam for template titled program on graduates and their contributions to the "Program Evaluation dietitian nutritionists within 12 months of program completion". nutrition and dietetics profession.
-The goals must use Plan").
-"The program's one-year pass rate (graduates who pass the registration exam within the term "graduates" and must not use the terms one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is Examples of tools "students".
-Avoid having student learning objectives used to collect or management plans (i.e., action plans for running Employer Satisfaction: The program must develop an objective for employer satisfaction evaluation data such the program on a day-to-day basis) as program goals. as surveys, with graduate's preparation for entry-level practice.
+The program objectives must measure the full intent of the mission and goals and are used to evaluate achievement of each program goal.
+1. The program must align the following ACEND-required objectives with their program goals and demonstrate that the program is operating in the interest of students and the public.
+The program must set reasonable target measures when the targets are not specified.
+Required objectives must be evaluated annually using an average of data from the previous three years: a.
+Program Completion: "At least 80% of students complete program requirements within (150% of planned program length)". b.
+Graduate Employment: "Of graduates who seek employment, at least percent are employed in nutrition and dietetics or related fields within 12 months of graduation". c.
+Graduate Performance on Registration Exam: 1.
+"At least percent of program graduates take the CDR credentialing exam for All Programs: Mission Provide the mission statements for: the institution the college and/or department in which the program resides, and the program, itself Explain how the mission supports the program's intent to prepare students for nutrition and dietetics practice and careers.
+Discuss the compatibility of the program's mission statement with the sponsoring organization.
+Goals State your program goals.
+Discuss how the goals support the program's mission.
+Note: Provide program goals that are well constructed and generally stated in terms of the impact of the Most recently reviewed Program Evaluation Plan listing entries for the history of annual review, program mission, goals and objectives, the data to be collected for all program goals and objectives, groups from which data will be collected, methods used to collect data, individuals responsible for data collection and the timeline for data collection (use template titled All Programs: Minutes from planning meetings or other documentation discussing development of mission, goals objectives and review of program evaluation plan.
+Historical data used to determine target measures.

+2. "The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%". d.
+Employer Satisfaction: The program must develop an objective for employer satisfaction with graduate's preparation for entry-level practice. program on graduates and their contributions to the nutrition and dietetics profession.
+The goals must use he term "graduates" and must not use the terms students".
+Avoid having student learning objectives or management plans (i.e., action plans for running he program on a day-to-day basis) as program goals.
 A program can have more than two goals.
+"Program Evaluation Plan").
+Examples of tools used to collect evaluation data such as surveys, evaluations, etc. --- --- ---